Online Operations Manual

 Tags are used for grouping data in queries, and for each tag key there should be a finite number of possible tag values.

-field which defines a function to aggregate data by (for example min or max).
+In ligo-scald, we specify an aggregate field which defines a function to aggregate data by (for example min or max).

-There is also a field in the schema called tag_key
+There is also a field in the schema called tag_key.

 This field specifies which tag key to group data by when aggregating.